strikes30/kernel-playground/README.md

 - **config**: Copies the kernel configuration file into the Linux kernel source directory.
 - **kbuild**: Builds the entire Linux kernel.
 - **install**: Creates a symbolic link to the compiled kernel (`bzImage`) inside the `tests/vm` folder, enabling the VM to boot with this custom kernel.
 - **kmodule**: Builds the custom kernel module and copies the resulting `.ko` file into the `tests/vm/shared` folder.
 This allows the VM's guest OS to load the module using `insmod`.
+In this folder you will find the module to load for the exam, and the README con all the specific instructions.

 **Note:** The `modules` subfolder contains the source code for the custom kernel module and a `Makefile` to compile and install it into the shared VM folder.
 Refer to the specific `README.md` within the `modules` folder for instructions on recompiling and copying the module after modifications.